google/cpp-from-the-sky-down/tafn/tafn.md

 obvious that the action tag reset applies to the reference itself and not to what is being stored.
 In addition, if we could extend this tecnhique to making for example debugging proxies doing such things as logging all action tags and parameters if we so desired.
-In fact, we could even use this to create a transparent remoting proxy which will convert member function invocations into a remote procedure call.
+In fact, we could even use this to create a transparent remoting proxy which will convert action tag invocations into a remote procedure call.

 #### Composition